Germantown High School

 I’m a graduate of Humphreys Academy, Mississippi Delta Community College, Delta State University (double major in English and journalism and minor in French, but please never ask me to speak French), and the University of Mississippi (Master of Arts in Teaching).

-This is my fifth year in the teaching profession (yikes, that number keeps rising), my third at Germantown High School, and the road to this point has been a bit winding.
+This is my sixth year in the teaching profession (yikes, that number keeps rising), my third at Germantown High School, and the road to this point has been a bit winding.
 After working at The Yazoo Herald as the sports editor for a few years (and after getting married to Mabry Bailey, a gem of a gal), we decided that it was time for a life change, so we packed up my 2004 Jeep Grand Cherokee and drove all the way out to Washington with no real plan in mind except that I wanted to write a book and that my wife wanted to do travel physical therapy.
 We ended up in Tacoma, WA, and life was grand.
 We were developing a new sense of independence as a couple, learning more and more about each other on a daily basis, and enjoying a life that was quite different than the one we experienced back in Mississippi.

 But we began to miss our family, particularly since my twin sister was preparing to have her first child, so we loaded back up and went home, though we were forever changed by the experience, and after a great deal of rekindling relationships with family and friends, we felt the road was calling us once more, only this time it was Pennsylvania (Center Valley, to be precise) that was the destination.
 While our first trip was about independence, the second one was about family, as much of Mabry’s extended family lived in Center Valley and Binghamton, NY.
 It was there that I realized we had more family and deeper bonds than I ever considered possible, and just when life seemed as if could get no better, it immediately got worse.
 Chaos in the form of a broken leg to my wife altered our lives in an aggressive way.
 After surgery and a little therapy, we needed to go back to Mississippi, but we did not know what we wanted to do when we arrived.
 We were lost and floating in the existential abyss.